gautambaghel/consul-k8s-apigee-x/README.md

-# consul-k8s-apigee-x
+# Apigee ext_authz integration with Consul Service Mesh

 ![ext_authz](images/arch.png)

-## Apigee X used for ext_authz with Consul Service Mesh

-Following instructions are taken from the [terraform module here](https://github.com/apigee/terraform-modules), please refer to this repo for issues and further assistance.
+Apigee modules are taken from the Apigee [terraform-modules repo](https://github.com/apigee/terraform-modules), for issues and further assistance please open an issue there.

 ## Prerequisites